 What is Batting for Change?

-If you would prefer not to make a pledge you can always make a flat donation instead.
-Simply click Pledge Now and scroll down to select a flat donation.
+If you aren’t able to attend our party, you can always make a flat donation instead.
 Be sure to have your card details ready to complete your donation.

 All donations are greatly appreciated, as every dollar brings us closer to our target!